 In this panorama full of dangers for working people and all the oppressed, what has been the response of organizations that define themselves as being to the left of the PT?

 We can dispense from the outset with the Partido Socialista dos Trabalhadores Unificado (PSTU – United Socialist Workers Party), which is once again a plaything in the hands of the right.
-When in April the Federal Supreme Court (STF) rejected the habeas corpus petition of former President Luiz Inácio Lula da Silva, and Judge Sérgio Moro of Operation Lava Jato immediately ordered that Lula be jailed, the PSTU applauded this arbitrary arrest whose transparent purpose was to prevent the historic leader of the Workers’ Party (PT) from being a candidate in the 2018 presidential elections.
+When in April the Federal Supreme Court (STF) rejected the habeas corpus petition of former president Luiz Inácio Lula da Silva, and the judge Sérgio Moro of Operation Lava Jato immediately ordered that Lula be jailed, the PSTU applauded this arbitrary arrest whose transparent purpose was to prevent the historic leader of the Workers’ Party (PT) from being a candidate in the 2018 presidential elections.
 “We cannot accept the PT’s argument, which defends impunity for Lula while accusing the Court of being selective,” wrote these “leftist” servants of the judiciary.1 Now PSTU presidential candidate Vera Lúcia, in an interview with CBN and Rede Globo G1 (11 September), says that “we do not think Lula should be free,” even as she acknowledged the judicial selectivity that allows corrupt politicians like Alckmin (of the conservative PSDB) and others to run as candidates.

 With hypocritical leftist verbiage, even talking of “socialist revolution” while admitting that “Lula undoubtedly was discriminated against” (“Lula and the Justice of the Rich,” 2 September), these pseudo-Trotskyists accept that unelected judges can decide who the population can elect and who it can’t.
 In the same way that the PSTU called for “Throw Them All Out” when the right was in the street demanding “Throw Dilma Out” and the corrupt Congress was preparing to oust the president, today it talks of arresting “all the corrupt [politicians]” and insists on Lula’s imprisonment when only he is in jail.
 It is a cynical ploy to deceive the naive.
 As we wrote during the impeachment process, “At bottom, there is little to discuss with the PSTU, which is merely a puppet of the right-wing opposition to garner support from the left.”2 And they are marionettes of the most reactionary forces not only in Brazil where, among other things, they back the “strikes” of the military police.
 Around the globe, from Venezuela to Libya, Syria, Ukraine and the deformed workers’ states of Cuba and China, the PSTU and its International Workers League (LIT) are lap dogs of imperialism, barking at the behest of Washington.